Planting for Pollinators

 The best way to attract and support pollinators is with a variety of flowering native plants that offer nectar and pollen throughout the growing season.
 Pollinators are attracted to blooms that fit their physiological traits – specifically, the length of their tongue.
 Because of these traits, a variety of floral shapes are needed if you want to support a variety pollinators.
 Some bees are generalists, flitting among flowers to drink nectar and collect pollen from many different plants.
 Flat or shallow blossoms, such as asters or coreopsis, attract a variety of visitors, while flowers that have tube-shaped nectaries, such as Monarda or Liatris, will attracted long-tongued pollinators, like butterflies and bumble bees.

 Flowers that bloom in early spring provide food for newly emerging bumble bee queens, while fall blooms favor pollinators that are actively seeking the additional energy needed for overwintering.
-Also, a planting that groups of three or more of a single species will attract bees because the cluster allows them to forage more efficiently.
+Also, a grouped planting, of three or more plants of a single species, is attractive because it allows them to forage more efficiently.

 Seven Steps to a Pollinator-Friendly Yard